NextGenSoftwareUK/OASIS-API-Javascipt-Package/README.md

 ### One World (VR) (Game Of Games Engine)

 One World is Our World's cousin and is a Open World MMORPG set in the past allowing people to build whatever they can imagine unleashing their FULl creativity & potential!
 It uses bio-feedback technology allowing you to move objects with your mind with real force powers! :) You can also see other players avatar/chakras in real-time and so much more!
 You can medidate to make it rain to water your crops or to help your camp fire burn brighter!

+One World will be the first AAA MMO game and 2D/3D Social Network to run on HoloChain and the Blockchain.
+It will also be the first to integrate a social network with a MMO game/platform as well as all of these technologies and devices together.
+As with the rest of the game, it will be leading the way in what can be done with this NextGen Technology for the benefit and upliftment of humanity.

+### XR/IR Unified Interface To The World

+Our World & One World are like the XR/IR Unified Interface into all of these hApps/dAps/Websites/apps/games (this is the Operating System part of it), it's a bit like the XR UI front-end to Holochain/Blockchains/WEB2 where you can view and launch any app/website/game from inside it but they integrate much more deeper than that through the OASIS API/Profile/Avatar/Karma system where they all share the central avatar/profile and can all add/subtract the profiles/avatars karma.

+### ARC/HoloMap/Synergy Engine Integration

+We will be implementing the ARC (Augmented Reality Computer) Membrane allowing the revolutionary next-gen operating system to fully interface & integrate with the 3D Map & Avatar/Karma system as well as render its own 3D interfaces and 2D HUD overlays on top of the map, etc.

+We will also port HoloMap (previously called Noomap) to Unity and will implement a Synergy Engine allowing people to easily find and match solutions/desires/passions and to also find various solution providers, which again will be fully integrated with the 3D Map & Avatar/Karma system.

 More news on this soon...

 Both One World (desktop/console) & Our World (smartphone) players can interact in real-time through time portals and much more...